bigmistqke/solid-shiki-textarea/README.md

 shiki-textarea::part(textarea)::selection {
   background: deepskyblue;
 }

+/* to size it to the container, will remove dead-zones */ shiki-textarea {
+  min-height: 100%;
+  min-width: 100%;
+}
 ```

 The attribute `stylesheet` could be used as a last resort to customize the theme.
 In the following